cassiebreviu/intro-nlp-wine-reviews/README.md

 Play around with different indexes of the vector and description.
 You will notice that there isn't lemmatization so words like `fruity` and `fruits` are being ignored since only `fruit` is included in the vector and we didn't lemmatize the description to transform them into their root word.

-## Time to Train the Model
+## Train the Model

-## 1. Update the function so that the second vectorizer configuration is being used.
+### 1. Update the function so that the second vectorizer configuration is being used.

 ```python
 def get_vector_feature_matrix(description):